devVelocity/profilerepo/README.md

 # Hello 👋

-I am Velocity, a 18 year old primarily Front-End or Web Developer, however I like trying new things!
+I am a 18 year old primarily Front-End focused Developer, however I like trying new things!

 I will soon be going to University to study Comptuing, with aims to become a Software Developer in the future.